enabledhq/enabledhq.github.io/_posts/web-summit-2016.md

   - innovation
   - technology
 meta-keywords: 'web summit, web summit 2016, web summit lisbon'
+hero-banner: images/img_WebSummitSign.png
 ---
 The city was a perfect location for this year’s Web Summit, an elaborate web of detailed mosaic cobblestone streets, an apt metaphor for the hyper connectedness of the online world.
 Its friendly citizens ready to share their culture (and public transport) were generous hosts to the 53,000 attendees from over 150 countries.

-The main purpose of Enabled’s visit to Web Summit was to support our partnering client Actionable.co in the promotion of their recently released corprate learning platform.
+The main purpose of Enabled’s visit to Web Summit was to support our partnering client [Actionable.co](https://actionable.co/) in the promotion of their recently released corprate learning platform.
 Beyond this, we were also curious to see what people cared about in the field of technology.

 # Event setup